 AETC 2019 will feature almost 50 hands-on workshops presented by educators and vendors, and aligned with the NETS for Students (See Strands).

-HANDS-ON WORKSHOP APPLICATION TO PRESENT IS NOW AVAILABLE.
+HANDS-ON WORKSHOP APPLICATION TO PRESENT IS NOW CLOSED.
+Thank you to all who applied!

 Deadlines and Criteria